soksabrina/COVID-19_NLP/README.md

 # COVID-19_NLP

 The rise of Coronavirus across the globe is a concern for many.
 The aim of this analysis is to provide some insights to the journals being published about Coronavirus.
-Below you will find information on the most published journals and the common words amongst the journals.
-This is also a personal project in an attempt to practice my skills on data visualization and on NLP.
+In the Jupyter Notebook file, you will find information on the most published journals and the common words amongst the journals.
 <br>
 The dataset was downloaded from Kaggle.
 <br><br>